Hootenanny (TV series): Magazines

-Two bi-monthly magazines appeared on newsstands: Hootenanny, edited by Robert Shelton with Lynn Musgrave, and ABC-TV Hootenanny, edited by music critic Linda Solomon.
+Two bimonthly magazines appeared on newsstands: Hootenanny, edited by Robert Shelton with Lynn Musgrave, and ABC-TV Hootenanny, edited by music critic Linda Solomon.
 Mainstream magazines such as Time and Look reported on the folk craze, with the latter calling Hootenanny the "final proof that folk music has gone big-time."

 Despite its popular appeal - or perhaps because of it - the overall reaction to Hootenanny by serious folk music critics was one of scorn.
-In an article for Shelton's Hootenanny magazine, Nat Hentoff savaged the program, writing "Aside from the fact that a sizable proportion of each week's cast has been echt fake, the 'Hootenanny Show' aura has also diluted the work of many of its performers with some credentials as folk singers."
+In an article for Shelton's Hootenanny magazine, Nat Hentoff savaged the program, writing, "Aside from the fact that a sizable proportion of each week's cast has been echt fake, the 'Hootenanny Show' aura has also diluted the work of many of its performers with some credentials as folk singers."
 He also chided the students comprising the audience: "(Be) not deceived that the campus activists for social change are in the majority.
 If you want to see the moyen American college student, watch the TV 'Hootenanny' show."
 Editor Shelton, however, eventually acknowledged that "some good performances did sneak through; some obscure musicians won recognition.
 The TV series probably led millions of its viewers toward quality song."